Cynixia/The-Black-Book/Unsigned Binary Subtraction.md

 If *borrowing* is required in the most significant position, then the result is *negative*.

-In general, unsigned binary subtraction of two $n$ digit numbers, $M-S$, is performed as follows:
+Unsigned binary subtraction of two $n$ digit numbers, $M-S$, can be performed as follows:
 - Subtract the subtrahend from the minuend.
 - If *no end borrow* occurs, then $M\ge S$ , and the result is correct.
 - If an end borrow occurs, then  $S>M$, the *difference* is subtracted from $2^n$, and a *minus sign* is added to the result.